 You will also need a scoop which costs about $10.
 I recommend World’s Best Cat Litter as it clumps to make it easy to scoop out the used sections and it lasts for ages.

-Expect to pay around $26 for a decent litter that will last you about 3 months.
-Therefore, you should allow about $100 per year for litter.
+Expect to pay around $28 for a good-quality litter that will last you about 3 months.
+Therefore, you should allow about $120 per year for litter.

 The cost of a bed, toys, etc